 - Abstraction Weir and Pipeline: A concrete weir diverts river water into a 200mm diameter uPVC pipeline that gravitates water to the head of works at Mzimkhulu WTP.
 No hydrological information is available to confirm the reliability of the source to meet future demands.
 Water is currently supplied by use of one gravity pipeline.
-The other line, a 100mm diameter AC pipeline, is reportedly disused. - Pump Station and Pipeline: Water is abstracted from the Umzimkhulu River by means of a weir and a raw water pumping main from the Umzimkhulu River to the Waterworks.
-A number of hydrological studies have been undertaken for the Umzimkhulu River which confirm that it will meet the demands of Umzimkhulu and Clydesdale.
+The other line, a 100mm diameter AC pipeline, is reportedly disused. - Pump Station and Pipeline: Water is abstracted from the uMzimkhulu River by means of a weir and a raw water pumping main from the uMzimkhulu River to the Waterworks.
+A number of hydrological studies have been undertaken for the uMzimkhulu River which confirm that it will meet the demands of Mzimkhulu and Clydesdale.

-Table 9.8 Pump Station Details: Mzimkhulu River (weir), Raw Water
+Table 9.8 Pump Station Details: uMzimkhulu River (weir), Raw Water

-Pump Pump Pump S Status Pump Supply Supply Static Duty Duty Annroy Annroy , Station Name Set Duty Standby Description To Head (m) Head (m) Capacity (M&/day) Approx. Age Approx. Condition Mzimkh ulu Mzimkhulu Raw Water Pump Station 2 √ √ Etanorm, 270mm Dia, 125- 100/315- 2P, 90kw RPM=2960 V=400 Mzimkhul u Weir Mzimkh ulu WTP 65 70 2.4 27 Fair
+Pump Pump Pump Status Pump Supply Supply Static Duty Duty Approx. Amman System Station Name Duty Standb y Description To Head (m) Capacity (Me/day) Age Approx. Condition Mzimkh ulu Mzimkhulu Raw Water Pump Station 2 √ √ Etanorm, 270mm Dia, 125- 100/315- 2P, 90kw RPM=2960 V=400 Mzimkhul u Weir Mzimkh ulu WTP 65 70 2.4 28 Fair